cangkui/TIACompileService/README.md

 > Tips:
 > 1. Open **Computer Management** > **Local Users and Groups** > **Groups**
 > 2. Select the **Siemens TIA Openness** group, right-click **Properties** > **Add**, include the **Administrator** user and the current user.
 > 3. Apply changes and exit.
-Restart the system or log out and log back in.
+Restart the system or relog in.

 2. Replace DLLs.
 > To ensure compatibility, replace the `Siemens.Engineering.dll` and `Siemens.Engineering.Hmi.dll` in the same directory as `TiaImportExample.exe` with the corresponding files from the local TIA Portal V19 installation.
 > These files are typically located in the TIA Portal V19 installation directory, by default at `C:\Program Files\Siemens\Automation\Portal V19\PublicAPI\V19`.

-3. Run `.\TiaImportExample.exe`, wait for the TIA Portal V19 permission window to pop up, and click **Allow All**.
+3. Run `.\TiaImportExample.exe` in **Command Prompt(cmd) with administrator privileges**, wait for the TIA Portal V19 permission window to pop up, and click **Allow All**.
 When the program prints output similar to the following code block, it indicates success.

 ```
 Start initializing ...